d12frosted/elpa-mirror/gnu/consult-readme.txt

  :end:
  #+cindex: use-package

-It is recommended to manage package configurations with the =use-package= macro.
 The Consult package only provides commands and does not add any keybindings or modes.
 Therefore the package is non-intrusive but requires a little setup effort.
 In order to use the Consult commands, it is advised to add keybindings for commands which are accessed often.
 Rarely used commands can be invoked via =M-x=.
 Feel free to only bind the commands you consider useful to your workflow.
+The configuration shown here relies on the =use-package= macro, which is a convenient tool to manage package configurations.

-*NOTE:* There is the [[https://github.com/minad/consult/wiki][Consult wiki]], where additional configuration examples can be contributed.
+*NOTE:* There is the [[https://github.com/minad/consult/wiki][Consult wiki]], where you can contribute additional configuration examples.

  #+begin_src emacs-lisp
    ;; Example configuration for Consult